This post may contain affiliate links. Read the full disclosure

 You can also take a train or bus to Fussen Station from Munich.
 The best option to do this is with a Bavarian Ticket (Bayern) which is a regional train ticket for the Bahn.

 Once you are in Fussen, you can take a local bus or taxi to the castle.
-There is also the option to take a horse-drawn carriage from the parking lot to the castle.
+There is also the option to take a horse-drawn carriage from the parking lot to the castle, up the steep hill.

 You can also walk from the train station, however, it is approximately a 20-minute walk to Hohenschwangau Castle from the ticket centre and a 30-40 minute walk to Neuschwanstein Castle.